Clifford Ball (aviation): Ball Aviation Company transferred

 Clifford Ball Aviation Company was purchased by Pittsburgh Aviation Industries Corporation (PAIC), a holding company, November 4, 1930, after the president of PAIC, George R Hann, and Ball came to an agreement.
 No changes or additions to the service were made and the new organization would continue to operate under the name Pennsylvania Air Line, Inc (PAL).
-Ball was retained as Vice-President in charge of Operations and general manager.
+Ball was retained as vice-president in charge of Operations and general manager.
 PIAC executive secretary Richard W Robbins was made President.
 PAIC had established the Pittsburgh-Butler airport, the Penn School of Aviation and the Pittsburgh Aerial Surveys company and had recently affiliated with Transcontinental and Western Inc to establish a coast-to-coast all air passengers' service via Pittsburgh.

 Resigns post

-Ball transferred all of his PAL stock to PAIC and resigned from PAL on October 2, 1933, without any explanation.
+Ball transferred all of his participating interest in PAL to PAIC and resigned from PAL on October 2, 1933, without any explanation.
 Ball had been vice-president in charge of operations since selling his "Path of the Eagle" passenger and airmail line to PAIC.
 Ball gave no reason for his withdrawal from PAL only stated he was going on an indefinite leave of absence, going to the World Series and then heading to Florida for a rest.